 There are plenty of excellent choices for around £20-25.
 A razor like this will last you for many years, so a really good investment.

 After that all you need is razor blades and a good quality shaving soap, cream or gel.
-Now when you compare that cost to buying replacement cartridge blades, disposable razors or electric shavers, the DE offers fantastic value for money.
+Now when you compare that cost to buying replacement cartridge blades, disposable razors or electric shavers, the DE safety razor offers fantastic value for money.

 Clean Close Shave